 One of the hardest parts about planning a trip to Europe is finding the right hotels.
-I can’t even begin to count the amount of hours spent on hotel research to ensure that the accommodations were just what my friends and I wanted.
+I can’t even begin to count the number of hours spent on hotel research to ensure that the accommodations were just what my friends and I wanted.
 We didn’t want to stay in hostels and although hotels are expensive in Europe, I felt I could find some well within our budget (and modern as per my friend’s requests).

-- Airbnb is great, however I feel like this site is best for people who are staying in a certain place for an extended period of time (more than 3-days) and unfortunately we were only in each city for 1-3days so it didn’t make sense.
+- Airbnb is great, however, I feel like this site is best for people who are staying in a certain place for an extended period of time (more than 3-days) and unfortunately we were only in each city for 1-3 days so it didn’t make sense.

 - Google Hotels started out as my source to finding hotels but they weren’t giving me totals on prices so I didn’t really use this once I found other websites.

 - Booking.com, is where I found all the hotels we stayed in because it’s reliable and gives the total price of the stay.
 It’s very accurate and although I booked all of our hotels on the actual hotel website, it equipped me with the information I needed to move forward with the reservations.